djeb20/fastsverl/experiments/fastsverl/README.md

 ## How to Read the Visualisations

-For each state, three explanation types are shown side-by-side: *Behaviour*, *Performance*, and *Prediction*.
+For each state, three explanation types are shown side-by-side: *Behaviour*, *Outcome*, and *Prediction*.
 The colour of each cell on the board represents its relative Shapley value, which indicates the feature's contribution to the explanation type. **For clarity, the Shapley values in all figures are normalised to sit between -1 and 1.**

 * *Blue* cells indicate a *positive* contribution.
 * *Red* cells indicate a *negative* contribution.